To enjoy perfectly delicious vegetables, follow these vegetable roasting times and tips to get the most out of your produce.

 Should you cover vegetables when roasting them?

 Vegetables should not be covered while roasting.
-If you cover vegetables with aluminum foil you'll steam them.
-To get the char from roasting, vegetables should be uncovered in the oven.
+If you cover vegetables with aluminum foil, you'll steam them.
+Vegetables should be uncovered in the oven to get the char from roasting.

 Is it okay to roast vegetables with olive oil?

 Yes, you can roast vegetables with olive oil.
-Unlike other types of oil (vegetable oil or canola oil), olive oil imparts more flavor to veggies.
-Olive oil can be used to roast vegetables up to 500 degrees F. Extra virgin olive oil should only be heated up to 400 degrees F.
+Unlike other oil types (vegetable or canola oil), olive oil imparts more flavor to veggies.
+Olive oil can be used to roast vegetables up to 500 degrees F, while extra virgin olive oil should only be heated up to 400 degrees F.

 Should you cut vegetables before roasting?

 Some vegetables benefit from being cut into bite-size pieces before roasting.
-This allows more of the surface area to get roasted and caramelized while in the oven.
+This allows more surface area to get roasted and caramelized while in the oven.

-Sometimes you may want to roast a vegetable whole - like a head of cauliflower, beets, or stems of asparagus.
-But many vegetables, like winter squash, onions, zucchini, Brussels sprouts, and potatoes should be cut before roasting.
+Sometimes, you may want to roast a vegetable whole—like a head of cauliflower, beets, or asparagus stems.
+But many vegetables, like winter squash, onions, zucchini, Brussels sprouts, and potatoes, should be cut before roasting.

 Can roasted vegetables be reheated?